 In this mode, you can explicitly include supported cells with the cell tag

-You may want to display the input code for a particular cell in your app.
+You may want to display the input code for a particular cell in your report.
 Datapane has you covered.
 You can include code cells with the cell tag

 Let's do this for the cell below: